 Abstract:

-Salinity is one of the main parameters in marine hydrological surveys, and the verification of sensor data is an important step in data quality control.
-According to the Chinese National Standard-“Marine Survey Specification (2007)”, conductivity, temperature, and depth (CTD) data should be verified daily in a relatively uniform water layer.
-In this study, the CTD salinity data from a two-month field survey conducted at the end of 2023 in the western Pacific Ocean were compared and analyzed using on-site AUTOSAL 8400B measurement.
-The results confirm that the CTD salinity sensor was in a stable state during this survey.
-Through data comparisons, we found that the CTD salinity sensor and laboratory salinity meter exhibited good consistency in the deep-water layer below 600 m and the upper layers at 5 m and 25 m, which meets the requirements of National Standards.
-However, only the deep layer below 600 m is suggested to be selected for salinity comparisons because the thickness of the upper mixed layer in the study area exhibits seasonal variations between 10 m and 30 m, according to the results of earlier studies.
+Salinity is one of major parameters in marine hydrological surveys, and the verification of sensor data is an important step in data quality control.
+In this study, the CTD salinity data from a two-month field survey conducted at the end of 2023 in the Western Pacific Ocean were compared and analyzed using on-site AUTOSAL 8400B measurement.
+The results confirm that the CTD salinity data was in a stable state during the survey.
+Through data comparison, we found that the CTD conductivity sensor and laboratory salinity meter exhibited good consistency in the deep-water layer below 600 m and the upper layers at 5 m and 25 m, which meets the requirements of National Standards.
+However, only the deep layer below 600 m is suggested to be selected for salinity comparison in winter.
 Additional research is necessary to determine whether the 5 m and 25 m water layers in different seasons can be used for comparison.